provence2911/Python_Data_Project/README.md

 # Overview

-Welcome to my analysis of the 2023 data job market, focusing on data analysts roles in the US with some comparision with the job market in Vietnam.
+Welcome to my analysis of the 2023 data job market, focusing on data analyst roles in the US with some comparison with the job market in Vietnam.
 This project was created to navigate and understand the job market more effectively.
-It delves into the top paying and top demanded skills to help identify optimal job opportunities for data analysts.
+It delves into the top-paying and top-demanded skills to help identify optimal job opportunities for data analysts.

 Through a series of Python scripts, I find answers to key questions based on the data source here.